Parameter uncertainties in weighted unbinned maximum likelihood fits: Acknowledgements

 \section{Acknowledgements}

 C.\,L.\ gratefully acknowledges support by the Emmy Noether programme of the Deutsche Forschungsgemeinschaft (DFG), grant identifier LA 3937/1-1.
 Furthermore, C.\,L.\ would like to thank Roger Barlow for helpful comments and questions on an early version of this paper.
+Finally, C.\,L.\ would like to acknowledge useful communication from Michael~Schmelling, Hans~Dembinski and Matt~Kenzie.

 \setboolean{inbibliography}{true}